 Sara Ferge of RAD-AID Nepal working in Kathmandu after the second earthquake struck Nepal on May 12, 2015.

 RAD-AID coordinated emergency relief efforts with other global NGOs and the World Health Organization.
 We thank our member contributors, ASRT Foundation, CoR, ACR Foundation, and Gorkha Foundation for their support of the RAD-AID Nepal team.
 Next stage efforts in Nepal will focus on educational training and informatics support in Kathmandu, along with an emergency relief grant from ACR Foundation.
-If you have more questions about RAD-AID Nepal, please contact us at [email protected].
+If you want to volunteer with RAD-AID Nepal, please sign-up in the RAD-AID Nepal volunteer portal.